 RWTH Aachen University

 RWTH Aachen is a research university located in Aachen.
-With more than 42,000 students enrolled in its 144 study programs, it is Germany’s largest technical university.
-International student community at the university is 7000-members strong.
+With more than 44,500 students enrolled in its 144 study programs, it is Germany’s largest technical university.
+International student community at the university is 12000-members strong.
 All Bachelor courses at RWTH Aachen are taught in German so you will need to provide German language proficiency test certificate.
 Check out more information on language requirements here.

-Many Masters courses at RWTH Aachen are taught in English.
+Several Masters courses at RWTH Aachen are taught in English.
 Find a list of courses here.
 Although the university does not release formal cut-offs for MS courses, a 320+ GRE score puts you in the safe zone.
-RWTH Aachen does not charge tuition fees from international students.
+RWTH Aachen does not charge tuition fees from domestic and international students for bachelor’s programs.
 However, it does charge nominal administrative fees.
-The university has an associated education institute, RWTH International Academy that does have tuition fees of around €5,500 per semester for select courses.
-Know more here.
+The university has an associated education institute, RWTH International Academy that does have tuition fees of around €5,500 per semester for non-consecutive Masters Courses.

 TU Berlin is one of the most prestigious education institutes in Germany.
 It has 7 faculties offering undergraduate, postgraduate and research programs.
-It has a host of notable alumni and professors and a student population of 34,428 out of which 20 percent are international students.
+It has a host of notable alumni and professors and a student population of over 35,000 out of which 27 percent are international students.
 All undergraduate courses at TU Berlin are taught in German so you will need to provide German language proficiency test certificate.
 Check out more information on language requirements here.

 There are specific entry requirements to Master’s courses.
 Visit the official website of TU Berlin for further course information.

-Technical University of Munich is an acclaimed research university that ranks 4th in Reuters 2017 European Most Innovative University rankings.
+Technical University of Munich is an acclaimed research university that ranks 50th in QS World University Ranking.
 The university has strong links to companies and scientific institutions across the world.
-TUM has 15 departments providing an excellent environment to more than 40,000 students out of which 29 percent are international students.
+TUM has 15 departments providing an excellent environment to around 48,000 students out of which 38 percent are international students.
 Most undergraduate courses at TU München are taught in German so you will need to provide German language proficiency test certificate.
 Programs at TU München do have tuition fees.
 Check out more information on degree programs and language requirements here.